Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Experiments

 \section{Experiments}

 We present Ricci flow-guided autoencoders on a series of numerical experiments for approximate solutions of PDEs given collections of known data.
 We compare our method to existing GD-variational autoencoder methods in \citep{lopez2022gdvaes}, as well as other forms of autoencoder baselines.
 Results for both the Ricci flow method and alternative methods are collected using identical initial condition input spaces.
-The GD-VAE method is performed using an evolution mapping $\phi_{t} \rightarrow \phi_{t + \tilde{t}}$, where $\tilde{t}$ is some time-increment used to progress the solution to a later time.
+The GD-VAE method is performed using an evolution mapping $\phi_{t} \rightarrow \phi_{t + \tilde{t}}$, where $\tilde{t}$ is some time-increment.
 Predictions are retrained for new values of $\tilde{t}$.

-The highlighting feature of our method is the manifold latent space subject to Ricci flow.
-We will reserve comparisons for recreating data as seen as part of the training procedure for manifold-based methodology to emphasize results for such a variety of framework.
+We emphasize our method needs no retraining for new $t$; the latent manifold holds for all times in the ambient PDE.